joBr99/nspanel-lovelace-ui/docs/config-screensaver.md

           icon: mdi:home-thermometer-outline
 ```

-You can use override the options decribed on the [entities documentation page](https://docs.nspanel.pky.eu/entities/) to override colors, names or values of the entities.
+You can use override the options described on the [entities documentation page](https://docs.nspanel.pky.eu/entities/) to override colors, names or values of the entities.

 With Version 4.0.0 there is another alternative layout for the screensaver: